 Schematic of pancreas anatomy.
 P = pancreas; D = duodenum; K = kidneys; S = spleen, and the asterisk (*) marks the superior mesenteric vein.
 (Reprinted with permission from Flay NW, Gorelick FS.
 Pancreas, anatomy.
 In: Johnson L, ed.
 Encyclopedia of Gastroenterology.
 New York;2004:25–29.)

 The arterial supply of the pancreas derives from the celiac trunk and the superior mesenteric artery.
 A main branch of the celiac trunk, the splenic artery takes its well-recognized tortuous course toward the splenic hilum.
-As it transverses along the superior edge of the pancreas, the splenic artery gives off ...
+As it transverses along the superior edge of the pancreas, the splenic artery gives off the ...